Seven Proven Ways to Fight Deportation in California

 4) Adjustment of Status in Proceedings (Family or Other Eligibility)

-Who it can help: Individuals who become eligible for a green card (e.g., through a U.S. citizen spouse/parent/child, VAWA, certain employment or humanitarian categories) while in removal proceedings.
+Who it can help: Individuals who become eligible for a green card (e.g., through a U.S. citizen spouse/parent/child, VAWA, certain employment, or humanitarian categories) while in removal proceedings.

 How it works: Depending on eligibility, your case may proceed with the immigration judge or, in some scenarios, the court case may be terminated or dismissed so USCIS can decide the application.
 If inadmissibility issues arise (e.g., unlawful presence, certain crimes, prior removal), you may need waivers (see #5).